 In a flash, Nathan epiphanically realised who Livinia is.
 But the thought was so huge that he couldn’t go any further with it there and then.
 As if in recognition of this, Livinia glanced at him with a look of compassion which was enough to satisfy anyone for a lifetime and more.
 Nathan felt his sense of self dissolving, but it didn’t bother him in the slightest.
 He was on holy ground on which anything can happen.
 He was willing to die right there and then, for the sake of the adventure of it.
 But he didn’t.
 At least not in the way in which most understand the word “die”.
 As he undissolved, he knew that he was not the only one in the room with this realisation.
 The face of Julianne Risewell sitting across the room came into his focus.
 The expression of transfiguration which she wore was so beautiful, so complete, that his tear ducts went into overdrive.

 When the meeting completed, Nathan went straight over to Julianne and they hugged long and hard.
 Matter dissolving into matter and doubling the energy.
-When that had subsided, Nathan looked around at Livinia, but she was no longer there.
+When that had subsided, Nathan looked around at Livinia, but there was no trace.
 The chair was empty.
 He surmised that the hug must have lasted for longer than he had been aware.

 Later, on his long walk under the stars to the town nearby, alone (for, as he said himself, “before Karelija appeared, I was always alone”), he had the urge to do what he always did when his feelings overwhelmed him.
 It was a cold night and snow lay on the ground; but that didn’t deter him.
 He climbed over a drystone wall into a field and lay on the ground with his arms and legs spread-eagled around him.
 Now he understood the context of Livinia’s male and female all-in-oneness.
 His mind was alive with lightbulbs.
 ‘No wonder the name is Livinia!’, he thought.
 He slowly spelled out the word in his mind.
 ‘Live-in-ya’.
 “Of course!” he said aloud.
 “That’s it!”, as he remembered the words of the Christ, “I will request the Father, and He will give you another Helper to be in your midst forever — the Spirit of truth, Whom the world is not able to receive because it does not see nor know Him.
 You know Him because He abides alongside you and will be within you”.